claunch3r/cf-finder/README.md

 # cf-finder
-A utility to determine whether an IP address belongs to Cloudflare or not
+`cf-finder` is a utility that determines whether an IP address belongs to Cloudflare.